sanjayankur31/ankursinha.in/content/20190127-useful-duckduckgo-bangs.rst

 - :code:`!youtuble` to search Youtube.
 - :code:`!bbcw` to search BBC weather.
 - :code:`!goodreads` to search Goodreads.
+- :code:`!ox` to search the Oxford dictionary.
 - :code:`!sauk` to search Amazon UK (smile.amazon.uk).
 - :code:`!github` to search Github.
+- :code:`!ctan` to search CTAN.
+- :code:`!pypi` to search PyPi.
+- :code:`!man` to search man pages.

 A few academic ones I use often are: